henil-ciccc/StylingReactApps/readme.md

 ## Bonus:

 1. Create a simple React app with 1-2 components and connect any third party library or framework of your choice.
-(Eg: Bootstrap, TailwindCSS, etc.)
+(Eg: Bootstrap, TailwindCSS, MaterialUI etc.)